 Strive for the same when you sit down to write your bio.
 You want it to read like a real person is behind it, not some crude language-processing algorithm.

 - Remind Your Audience Who They’re Reading About

 With some specific exceptions, write your bio in the third person.
 You sound more important that way.

 Make sure to sprinkle your name throughout the bio, too, not just in the first sentence.
-This New York-based executive’s bio is a great example: his name appears throughout the text, but not often enough to seem redundant or tiresome.

 - Avoid Lists or Long Sequences